Skip to main content

 Finding Aids:

-A microfilm shelf list which correlates the microfilm reel numbers with the Colonial Record numbers and the volume numbers is available in The Loyalist Collection red binders and electronically, see Electronic Finding Aid section.
+A microfilm shelf list which correlates the microfilm reel numbers with the Colonial Record numbers and the volume numbers is available in print and as a PDF.

 An index of names and an appendix can be found at the end of most volumes.
 (See specific volumes above for additional finding aid notes for each.)